Transport of beaters Code of Practice

 - A safe means of access must be provided.
 This means a portable ladder, suitable for the purpose, securely held when access is required and carried in the trailer with the passengers.
 If fixed steps are used, the first step should not be more than 550mm from the ground.
 A secure handhold should be available to a height of 1050mm above the trailer floor.
 Where passengers are carried after dark, there must be a lighting system, which adequately illuminates the access, and the area of the trailer used by passengers.
 Hand-held lights and torches are not sufficient.

 - Trailers should not be carrying any load at the same time as passengers.

-Trailers dedicated/adapted for the sole purpose of transporting of shoot personal should comply with the full regulations, which can be found in HSE information sheet 36.
+Trailers dedicated/adapted for the sole purpose of transporting of shoot personnel should comply with the full regulations, which can be found in HSE information sheet 36.

 - A safe system of operation must be in place, the features of which should include:

-- a responsible person travelling on each trailer to assist passengers (not the driver).
+- a responsible person travelling on each trailer (not the driver) to assist passengers.
 One of the passengers could be nominated as ‘responsible person’.
 They must be able to contact the driver easily and the driver should be instructed not to move unless instructed by this person.

 - More than one responsible person may be required if the passengers include children, however if the majority of passengers are adults one responsible person is sufficient.

 - No one should be allowed to mount or dismount from the trailer while it is moving, all passengers must remain seated while the vehicle is in motion and not rise from their seats to exit the trailer until the responsible person indicates it is safe to do so.